naturalis/mtdna-reference-database/src/cow_metadata_pipeline/scripts/README.md

 The sample_breed.py script takes the following commandline arguments:

     -i  --filename
-                      Path to input file containing descriptions for the biosample IDs.
+                      Path to the original input files for the pipeline.
     -o  --outfile
                       The output file to write the breed of each biosample to.
     -d --descriptions
     				          The description files genereated by the seperate_lines.py script.
     -b --breedfile
     				          The path to the 'all_breed_counts.txt' file.

+The script takes the breedfile, descriptions and the original input files and reformates all the usefull information into one CSV files.